QuickNS/azure-data-share-automation/Readme.md

 - AZURE_CLIENT_SECRET: password
 - AZURE_TENANT_ID: tenant

 The objectId will be used in the `source.py` script as the target of the invitation.
+You will need to add the object_id

 ## Role Assignments